OnlyJ22/StudyToWGU/CS 109/Ch4.md

 * A **3D array** introduces a third dimension, requiring three loops.
 * Example use: GPS tracking with `(x, y)` coordinates in a 2D array.
 * Beyond 3D arrays, dimensionality becomes **difficult to manage and rarely useful** in real-world Java programs.

----

-Let me know when you're ready for the next one.
-Here is the **corrected format** for your **Dynamic Arrays in Java** notes, fully aligned with your preferred style:

----

 ### Section 4: Dynamic Arrays in Java